skilbjo/aeon/README.md

 ## aeon

-> Aion (Greek: Αἰών) is a Hellenistic deity associated with time, the orb or
+> Aeon (Greek: Αἰών) is a Hellenistic deity associated with time, the orb or
 > circle encompassing the universe, and the zodiac.
 The "time" represented by
-> Aion is unbounded, in contrast to Chronos as empirical time divided into past,
+> Aeon is unbounded, in contrast to Chronos as empirical time divided into past,
 > present, and future.
 He is thus a god of eternity.

 <img src='dev-resources/img/aeon.jpg' />